ahmedalalousi/hwVisualiser/README.md

-# Hardware Inventory Visualization
+# Hardware Inventory Visualisation

-This project contains Python scripts to parse hardware inventory CSV files and generate interactive visualizations, allowing you to explore the relationship between hardware chassis, LPARs (Logical Partitions), and applications.
+This project contains Python scripts to parse hardware inventory CSV files and generate interactive visualisations, allowing you to explore the relationship between hardware chassis, LPARs (Logical Partitions), and applications.

 ## 📋 Scripts Overview